 "Thank you, Darci.
 I feel better know ing you're working on this.
 To tell you the truth, I thought Gunnar might be involved, but he doesn't work here anymore.
 I don't know what to think."

 Darci wasn't convinced of Gunnar's innocence, but didn't mention it.
 "Please get some rest and try not to worry.
 Detective Miller is on the case," she said, patting Mrs. Burns' hand.
-STOPPED HERE.

 Chapter nineteen

 Darci sprinted over to the dining hall, only to find a dark, deserted room.
 "Hel-lo?
 DeAngelo?
 Jill?
 Anybody here?"
-No response.
 She glanced over her shoulder then poked around, opening cupboard doors and drawers.
 Snooping wasn't a habit of hers, but she owed it to Mrs. Burns to play sleuth for a while.
 She checked the refrigerator, finding Jill's chicken nuggets, but nothing of significance.
 But on her way out she noticed a partially opened drawer in DeAngelo's desk.
 I shouldn't look in his personal space.
 Well, maybe just a peek.
 Sitting on top of the pile of papers was the envelope from the food testing lab.
 Her jaw dropped.
 You mean it's true?

 She chose to keep the information to herself and made her way to the back of the building, stopping in front of an oversized broom closet.
 She cautiously opened the door, finding old brooms, mops, and a dirty dustpan.
 She wet her lips, glancing around the room, but remembered her promise to Mrs. Burns.
 Pushing the mops and brooms aside, she noticed a high shelf in the back with a box marked "decorations."
-Stretching every inch of her five foot eight inch frame, she pulled down the box and turned to find someone staring straight at her.
+Stretching every inch of her five foot eight inch frame, she pulled down the box then turned to find a curious figure staring straight at her.

 "Jill?" she shrieked, dropping the box on the floor, its contents scattering around their feet.
 "Oh my God, you scared me!"